matloff/TidyverseSkeptic/README.md

 See my [R style guide](http://github.com/matloff/R-Style-Guide) for more on readability issues.

-### The diversity claim

-One of the claims made by Tidyverse advocates -- indeed for many, the *main* claim -- is that teaching R using Tidy makes learning easier for women and minorities.
-One often sees R Ladies workshops promoting Tidy, and frequent claims along the lines of "The Tidyverse has brought large numbers of women and underrepresented groups into R."

-In essence, the view is that R must be "dumbed down" for these groups.
-As a long-time ardent, active supporter of social justice, I find this claim insulting to women and minorities, and again, not accurate.

 ### Summary:  the proper status of the Tidyverse in teaching

 As I said earlier, in discussions with those who report success in using